top of page

 Location: Charlestown High School, Charlestown, Boston, MA

-Cost/Stipend: No cost; Stipend is provided only for the sessions attended by the participants.
+Cost/Stipend: No cost; a stipend is provided for sessions attended by participants.

-Application Deadline: Applications typically close in June (Applicants are accepted on a first-come, first-serve basis).
+Application Deadline: Applications typically close in June (Applicants are accepted on a first-come, first-served basis).

-Eligibility: Teens between the ages of 14 and 18 who reside in Boston can apply.
+Eligibility: Students between the ages of 14 and 18 who reside in Boston can apply.

 Location: Broad Institute, Cambridge, MA